On topology changes in quantum field theory and quantum gravity: Bell's theorem, a rigorous analysis and its mathematical consequences

 In order to make contact with Nelson's notation, we define the following notation for the outcomes at the detectors: $ \left\{\sigma_{A}=\uparrow\right\}\equiv\left\{\uparrow\times E\right\} $, $ \left\{\sigma_{A}=\downarrow\right\}\equiv\left\{\downarrow\times E\right\} $, $ \left\{\sigma_{B}=\downarrow\right\}\equiv\left\{E\times \downarrow\right\} $, $ \left\{\sigma_{B}=\uparrow\right\}\equiv\left\{E\times \uparrow\right\} $.

-The event gives information about a spin up outcome detector at a point A for a setting $ \mu $.
+The events give information about a spin up outcome detector at a point A for a setting $ \mu $.
 Let $ \mu $ be arbitrary and put all events that give information about an outcome at A into a sigma algebra $ \mathcal{F}_A\subset\mathcal{F} $.

 Similarly, we put all events for arbitrary axes $ \nu $ into a sigma algebra $ \mathcal{F}_B\subset\mathcal{F} $.

 Finally, we define a family of axis dependent probability measures $ \mathrm{P}_{\phi_{A\boldsymbol{\mu}}\otimes\phi_{B\boldsymbol{\nu}}} $ as follows: